 Not feeling that “who I am is ok,” for example, might have spurred me to exceed expectations, which brought me love and approval.
-Or, in feeling like an inconvenience, I might have learned to hide from my parents, which ensured that I was subject to their punishment less often.
+Or, in feeling like an inconvenience, I might have learned to hide from my parents, which ensured that I was subjected to their punishment less often.

-As mentioned above, problems arise when we incessantly attempt to put forth the stories generated in childhood across all spheres of our adult lives.
+However, as mentioned above, problems arise when we incessantly attempt to put forth the stories generated in childhood across all spheres of our adult lives.